Dondușeni District: History

-The earliest attestations historical towns down in 1437 when the district is certified Teleșeuca village.
-Other localities that Arionești, Corbu, Crișcăuți, Horodiște and Tîrnova are documented during 1463–1470.
-In the following centuries district towns or developed both socially and culturally.
-In 1812 the Treaty of Bucharest, Bessarabia is occupied by the Russian Empire as a district for more than 100 years (1812–1918) Russian administration fall.
-In spring 1888 construction start Bălți–Ocnița railway which ended in 1893.
-Railway history is closely linked to the city of Dondușeni during the years 1902–1905 the building near the railway station, built in 1892, held the construction of pumping station and water tower, two warehouses for grain and a ramp load, two kilometers of road and three houses.
-1918 register a new page in the history of Bessarabia.
+The earliest attestations of historical towns were in 1437, when the district was certified Teleșeuca village.
+Other localities, Arionești, Corbu, Crișcăuți, Horodiște and Tîrnova were documented between 1463–1470.
+In the following centuries, district towns were developed both socially and culturally.
+In 1812, the Treaty of Bucharest, Bessarabia was occupied by the Russian Empire as a district for more than 100 years (1812–1918) until the Russian administration fell.
+In the spring of 1888, the construction of Bălți–Ocnița railway started, and ended in 1893.
+The railway history is closely linked to the city of Dondușeni, during the years 1902–1905; the building near the railway station, built in 1892, held the construction of a pumping station and a water tower, two warehouses for grain and a ramp load, two kilometers of road and three houses.
+1918 registered a new page in the history of Bessarabia.
 On 27 March, Sfatul Țării of Bessarabia voted for the Union of Bessarabia with Romania.

-As a member of the Country's Council vote for Grand Union and Simeon Galiţchi (1887–1940), sergeant major of the infantry regiment of Odessa, a native of Donduşeni and ardent patriot of the Romanian people, who died in summer 1940 as a result of Stalin's Great Purge.
-Following the pact between Hitler and Stalin from 26 June 1940 the fate of Bessarabia was determined by military force.
-On 22 June 1941 include the start of 1418 days and nights of fierce and bloody fights between the Germans and Soviets.
-In this period perplexed more than half the male population was mobilized to Donduşeni station and sent searing flames of war.
-Eternal remembrance of the 17 men of Donduşeni that victory came at the cost of life.
-During the 1946–1947 district endure hunger caused by the communists.
-In 2004 the district population was 47,400.
+Following the pact between Hitler and Stalin on 26 June 1940, the fate of Bessarabia was determined by military force.
+22 June 1941 marked the start of 1418 days and nights of fierce and bloody fights between the Germans and the Soviets.
+During this period, more than half the male population was mobilized to Donduşeni station and sent into the searing flames of war.
+From 1946–1947, the district endured hunger caused by the communist regime.
+In 2004, the district population was 47,400.

 Geography

-Located in the north-eastern part of Moldova with neighboring districts Ocnița District in the north, west Edineţ District, south Rîșcani District, Drochia and Soroca in the southeast.
-Also has border with Ukraine in the north-east.
+Donduşeni district is located in the north-eastern part of Moldova, with neighboring districts- Ocnița District in the north, Edineţ District in the west, Rîșcani District in the south, Drochia and Soroca in the southeast.
+Also, it has a border with Ukraine in the northeast.

-Relief of district located on the Plateau of Moldavia is mainly flat with small disturbances in rivers.
-Erosion has a small intensity.
 Chernozems occupy 80% of the district.
 Maximum altitude in the district is located near the village Pocrovca, reaching heights of 247 m.